SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 ## Standard Container Types

-Standard Container Types are associated with a billing profile in [Azure Portal](https://portal.azure.com) when they are created.
-The billing profile includes a n Azure Subscription ID and a Region Group.
-There are two pre-requisites to creating s Standard Container Type
+Standard Container Types are associated with a billing profile in [Azure portal](https://portal.azure.com) when they're created.
+The billing profile includes an Azure Subscription ID and a Region Group.
+There are two prerequisites to creating s Standard Container:
-- An Azure subscription and Resource Group must be present in the [Azure Portal](https://portal.azure.com).
+- An Azure subscription and Resource Group must be present in the [Azure portal](https://portal.azure.com)
 - An App registration must be created in [Microsoft Entra ID](https://entra.microsoft.com)